machineash/sbom-api/README.md

 I built this project to understand how **software supply chain security** actually works - not just in theory, but through code I can run, break, and fix.

 This service starts simple: a Go API that manages component records from a software bill of materials (SBOM).
-Each phase adds a layer of realism.
+Each phase adds a layer of complexity and realism.

-The layering starts with introducing safe vulnerabilities to generating SBOMs and scanning images, then finally, integrating secrets management with Vault.

-## Project Roadmap
-Each phase will add more depth:
-- Introduce a non-harmful supply chain flaw (unpinned dependency, missing validation)
-- Simulate auth and token errors
-- Generate and scan SBOMs (Syft/Trivy)
-- Harden CI/CD (pinned actions, artifact signing)
-- Integrate Vault for dynamic secrets
-- Containerize and scan the image
+It starts with building the foundation (CRUD, dummy data) then moves onto scanning images, Vault integration, and fixing non-harmful yet realistic vulnerabilities.

 ---